aleclarson/nitro-lang/README.md

 )
 ```

+No `.ntx` extension is required, because JSX is baked into Nitro.

 In the future, the stdlib will have useful primitives for creating your own React-like library.
 This will provide maximum interoperability between component-based frameworks.

 &nbsp;